Manual: MEDIA POLICY

 1. Radio outlets producing audio broadcasts are subject to any fees and regulations of a host site and do NOT require IHSAA approval.

-2. Television and web-based streaming outlets may provide live video broadcasts by following the IHSAA’s policies, fees, and application structure.
+2. Any video broadcast must following the IHSAA’s Video Access policies, fees, and application structure.

 The Iowa High School Athletic Association oversees and sanctions 11 boys’ sports, but member schools determine their own media policies and/or practices for regular season and hosted events.